-- Investment into the township by profiling investment opportunities .e.g. retail centre in Joza Extension 6, packaging as well and promotion of the opportunities. - The turn-around time for approval of land use applications is prolonged by postponement of meetings of Council and Mayoral Committees; - Legal action against the municipality due to failure to process land use applications within the stipulated period; - There is a need for prioritisation of funds to implement LED projects, land audit and town establishment; - Lengthy process for the approval of building plans due to a lack of inter-departmental cooperation; - The MIG component of LED to be examined and prioritised for LED projects; - Lack of investor confidence in the municipality due to infrastructure related challenges i.e. constant electricity and water outages; - There is a need to improve Makana tourism and review the service level agreement with Eastern Cape Tourism; - There is a need to conclude a land audit of all municipal land with a view to prioritise development which will assist to increase its revenue base and assist the municipality's cash flow; - LED strategy should be reviewed, engaged with relevant stakeholders for example Eastern Cape Tourism and Rhodes University, refined as well as an investment policy and both policies should be implemented; - There is a need to improve the alignment of the IDP and budget as well as communication with the community; - Annual IDP process plan to be fully implemented and be fully compliant with legislation; - IDP directorate is currently under Corporate Services and this might need to be reviewed and addressed through the organisational restructuring; - The municipality does not have a communication strategy, and public participation and the communication programme/ plan needs improvement.
+- The turn-around time for approval of land use applications is prolonged by postponement of meetings of Council and Mayoral Committees; - Legal action against the municipality due to failure to process land use applications within the stipulated period; - There is a need for prioritisation of funds to implement LED projects, land audit and town establishment; - Lengthy process for the approval of building plans due to a lack of inter-departmental cooperation; - The MIG component of LED to be examined and prioritised for LED projects; - Lack of investor confidence in the municipality due to infrastructure related challenges i.e. constant electricity and water outages; - There is a need to improve Makana tourism and review the service level agreement with Eastern Cape Tourism; - There is a need to conclude a land audit of all municipal land with a view to prioritise development which will assist to increase its revenue base and assist the municipality's cash flow; - LED strategy should be reviewed, engaged with relevant stakeholders for example Eastern Cape Tourism and Rhodes University, refined as well as an investment policy and both policies should be implemented; - There is a need to improve the alignment of the IDP and budget as well as communication with the community; - Annual IDP process plan to be fully implemented and be fully compliant with legislation; - IDP directorate is currently under Corporate Services and this might need to be reviewed and addressed through the organisational restructuring; - The municipality does not have a communication strategy, and public participation and the communication programme/ plan needs improvement.
 All the wrong things get communicated which can be resolved with the implementation of a media strategy; - Media briefing sessions to be held after Council meetings, mayoral Imbizo, amongst others.
-In addition, Ward councillors should communicate the relevant details regarding projects and any other initiatives they need to update the community with; - Human resource structure to be reviewed and capacity addressed; - Undertake governance training and entrepreneurial development training amongst others,

-- Currently the customer care unit resides in different units, e.g. corporate services, Speakers office and there is a need for integration of customer care to ensure consistency in implementation; and - The website needs to be revamped and updated to ensure relevant information is placed in compliance with legislation.
+In addition, Ward councillors should communicate the relevant details regarding projects and any other initiatives they need to update the community with; - Human resource structure to be reviewed and capacity addressed; - Undertake governance training and entrepreneurial development training amongst others, - Currently the customer care unit resides in different units, e.g. corporate services, Speakers office and there is a need for integration of customer care to ensure consistency in implementation; and - The website needs to be revamped and updated to ensure relevant information is placed in compliance with legislation.